 Private limited companies, public limited companies, cooperatives, and mutual insurance companies are legally required to file financial statements.
 Sole proprietorships are not.

 The following legal forms are required to file financial statements.

 - Onderlinge waarborgmaatschappij (mutual insurance society).

 - Vof (general partnership) and cv (commanditaire vennootschap, limited partnership) in which all managing or general partners are foreign equity partners.

 - Vereniging (association) and stichting (foundation) with an enterprise that achieved a turnover of at least € 6 million per year in 2 successive financial years.
 Public benefit organisations (ANBI: algemeen nut beogende instelling) are required to publish certain information on an internet site.
-More information is available at the website of the Tax and Customs Administration (only in Dutch).
+More information is available at the website of the Tax and Customs (only in Dutch).
 This publication requirement is separate from the filing requirement.

 - Foreign legal entities with establishments in the Netherlands that are also required to publish financial statements in their country of origin.
 They must submit financial statements in the same form as in the country of origin, together with an extract from the foreign register (also annually).

 - Enterprises that are subject to the Companies Formally Registered Abroad Act (Wfbv: Wet op de formeel buitenlandse vennootschappen).
 They are required to file financial statements in accordance with the Dutch rules and financial statements in accordance with the rules of the country of origin.